 Information disclosure system

 SBG conducts timely disclosure with the Investor Relations Department as the responsible department.
-The SoftBank Group's IR Rules set out matters to be reported to the Investor Relations Department related to timely disclosure, including required reporting times and procedures.
-When timely disclosure is necessary, the Investor Relations Department prepares timely disclosure materials in close coordination with related departments such as Accounting, Finance, Legal, and General Administration and swiftly conducts timely disclosure under the approval of the Senior Executive Corporate Officer in charge.
+The Group Company Management Regulations of SoftBank Group set out matters to be reported to the Investor Relations Department related to timely disclosure, including required reporting times and procedures.
+When timely disclosure is necessary, the Investor Relations Department prepares timely disclosure materials in close coordination with related departments such as Accounting, Finance, Legal, and General Administration and swiftly conducts timely disclosure under the approval of the Senior Vice President in charge.

 Matters subject to timely disclosure requirements relating to earnings results are compiled into a disclosure document by the Accounting Department and relevant departments based on information collected from group companies.
 The general manager of the Accounting Department is responsible for preparation of the disclosure document related to earnings results.
-The document is swiftly disclosed under the approval of the Executive Corporate Officer in charge.
+The document is swiftly disclosed under the approval of the Senior Vice President in charge.

 Important matters subject to timely disclosure